Skip to main content

 There are three user roles within a thunk:

-1. Thunk Owner/Designer: this is a user who authors the logic of a thunk.
+1. Thunk Owner/Designer: this is a user who designs the logic of a thunk.
 In a traditional application, this would have needed programming skills.
-But since Thunk.AI is a no-code intelligent application platform, the application logic is described in natural language.
-As a result, a broader class of users can design thunks.
+But since Thunk.AI is a no-code intelligent platform, the application logic is described in natural language.

-2. Work Participant: this is a user who may be assigned a work step as part of the thunk workflow.
-The work participant along with their AI agent are responsible for performing that step.
+2. Human Agent: this is a user who may be assigned a work step as part of the thunk workflow.
+The human agent along with their AI agent are responsible for performing that step.

-Typically, the designers and the work participants are members of the team or organization providing the application or service, while the end user might be an internal or external consumer of the application.
+Typically, the designers and the human agents are members of the team or organization providing the workflow application or service, while the end user is a consumer of the application.

 2. Application model

-Each thunk describes a workflow that represents a business process.
-The workflow logic is provided at design-time and defines what to do at each step of the process.
-The thunk owner describes the workflow logic using natural language, articulating high-level goals and outcomes.
+Each thunk describes a workflow process.
+The workflow logic is defined at design-time and describes what to do at each step of the process.
+The thunk owner defines the workflow logic using natural language, articulating high-level goals and outcomes.
 For example, the thunk owner could say: "for each project proposal, collect past history and reviews of the vendor, check that the proposal covers all aspects of the RFP, and provide an proposal evaluation score according to a specific rubric".

 Guided by this instruction, their AI agent forms a workflow "Plan" that has a sequence of steps to execute the process.
-At runtime, each request will run as a separate workflow instance.
-The platform will instantiate a sequence of steps to process the request and assign each step to a work participant.
+Later, at runtime, each request will run as a separate workflow instance following the sequence of steps in the plan.

-Every thunk can define and populate content collections to provide information relevant to the intended work.
-For example, a product support thunk may define a collection of product usage documents that can help answer customer support questions.
+Every thunk can define and populate content folders to provide information relevant to the intended work.
+For example, a customer support thunk may define a folder of product usage documents that can help answer questions.

-These content collections can include documents in a variety of formats, images, video, or web pages.
-They can hold a small focused set of content, or they can hold thousands of documents.
-The thunk designer can also provide instructions that guide AI agents in the pre-extraction of structured properties from content collections.
-For example, the authors of a document might be pre-extracted as a structured property.
+These content folders can include documents in a variety of formats, images, video, or web pages.
+They can hold a small curated set of content, or they can hold thousands of documents.
+The thunk designer can also provide AI instructions to analyze and pre-extract structured properties from content folders.
+For example, the title and authors of a document might be pre-extracted as structured properties.

-The Thunk.AI platform also pre-defines standardized content collections for organizational policy and workflow knowhow, as these are important concepts across all thunks.
+The Thunk.AI platform always pre-defines a standard content folder for organizational policy documents, as these are important concepts across all thunks.

-An AI tool is a skill or capability provided to an AI agent to extend what it can do.
-Often, tools are a mechanism to connect an AI agent to the rest of the business work environment.
-Instead of responding to an instruction with just a message, an AI model can respond by invoking an AI tool with appropriate parameters.
+An AI tool is a skill or capability provided to an AI agent to extend what it can do, to bring in information it doesn't have, or for it to record its work.
+Often, AI tools are used to connect an AI agent to the rest of the business work environment and the other applications and data in that environment.
+Instead of responding to an instruction with just a message, an AI agent can respond by invoking an AI tool with appropriate parameters.

 Some tools are used to fetch information (eg: search a company database) while other tools perform actions (eg: create new documents or update external systems).

-Collections of related AI tools are organized into AI modules.
-The thunk designer can enable or disable AI modules and tools as needed to steer the desired behavior of AI agents.
+Collections of related AI tools are organized into AI tool libraries.
+The thunk designer can enable or disable AI tools and tool libraries as needed to steer the desired behavior of AI agents.

-Here is a list of platform-defined AI modules available to every thunk:
+Here is a list of platform-defined AI tool libraries available to every thunk:

 • File system module: tools to read, create, update, move, and delete files in a cloud file system (Google Drive or Office 365, depending on the user's work environment).